Azure/aks-periscope/README.md

 ## Compatibility

-AKS Periscope currently only work on Linux based agent nodes.
-Please use the script https://github.com/Azure/aks-engine/blob/master/scripts/collect-windows-logs.ps1 for Windows based agent nodes.
+AKS Periscope can run on both Linux and Windows nodes, but there are some [functional differences between Windows and Linux behaviour](./docs/windows-vs-linux.md).

 ## Current Feature Set